-Alternatively, the entity can transfer all of the liability to the insurer for a premium that is a function of the actual loss experience.
+Alternatively, the entity can transfer all of the liability, subject to any limit specified in an insurance contract, to the insurer for a premium that is a function of the actual loss experience.
 This type of policy typically is referred to as "retrospectively rated," and the final premium will depend on both the audited exposure base and the loss experience, possibly subject to a minimum and maximum.
 In recent years, this type of policy is most common in workers' compensation.
 The entity's final cost is the final premium, which may not be determined for several years after the policy's expiration date.
 Until the final premium is determined, the entity has a potential liability to (or potential asset from) the insurer for the difference between the final premium and premiums paid to date.